Home

 Siamese cats are intelligent and smart, and left alone will generally find their way back home.
 However, they're also curious and adventurous, and prone to investigating sheds and garages, where they may get shut in.

-A harness would be a good way of allowing him outdoor access with you.
-However, most cats won't take to a harness readily, and training takes patience, persistence, and treats!
-The important thing is to go at your cat's pace, not yours, and practice indoors until you're sure that he won't panic and back out of the harness (which happened to me once.)
+The important thing is to go at your cat's pace, not yours, and practice indoors until you're sure that he won't panic and back out of the harness, which happened to me once when I was harness-training Bandit.

 Alternatively, would you be able to build some sort of run or enclosure?
 A fenced-off area with a 'roof' made of strong chicken wire could provide a safe environment where your cat can take advantage of sunny days while still being safe.